jameseh96/pdu/README.md

 # pyprometheus

-This module provides very basic access to the data contained in Prometheus on-disk files from Python.
+This module provides basic read-only access to the data contained in Prometheus on-disk files from Python.

 To use, follow checkout the repository as in the [installation instructions](#installing).